kennypavan/Gonionemus-vertens-Venom-Analysis/README.md

 	GROUP BY A.qseqid_unique ORDER BY tpm DESC

 	# Unique - Best match by tpm
-	# Can possibly filter transcripts with lower evalue for ones with higher tpm, c
 	SELECT A.*, count(A.qseqid_unique) as transcript_count, (SELECT name FROM annotation_results WHERE symbol = A.symbol LIMIT 1) AS candidate_name
 	FROM blast_results AS A
 	WHERE A.tpm>=1